-- 1. Why do you think James is sure he will be next in line for a raise? - 2.
-Write a short note for a missed delivery from James.
-What information would you make sure to have in that note. - 3.
-What information is given on the form left by UPS, FedEx or the Post Office when a package or item can't be delivered? - 4.
-How should James handle Susan's written errors?
+- Why do you think James is sure he will be next in line for a raise? - 2.
+How did James show initiative? - What information is given on the form UPS, FedEx or 3. the Post Office leave for a missed delivery? - How should James handle Susan's written errors?
+4. - 5.
+Write a short note for a missed delivery.
+What information would you make sure to have in that note?

 onsider automatic order processing.
-When we get electronic orders from the customer, we have to spend time back and forth to get the order straight.
+When we get electronic orders If from the customer, we have to spend time back and forth to get the order straight.
 If we send the wrong order, the customer doesn't understand there was a communication problem.
 They only understand they didn't get the parts they want.
 If we want to get paid accurately, if we want to stay out of trouble with the customer in terms of making delivery schedules, it is absolutely critical that we get the electronic written communication right."
 Joe Singer, LACKS Enterprises, Grand Rapids, MI (2009)